 Not everything you hear about moving to America is true.
 Some people get more than they expect while others might be surprised that situations are not always as good as they imagined.
 Even the information that people read on the internet or hear from Americans is not as accurate compared to actually living in the United States.
 Here are the common myths.

-There are thousands of foreign-born individuals who have become icons in their chosen industry.
-Many corporations actually hire individuals overseas after discovering their talent, experience and educational background.
+There are thousands of foreign-born individuals who have become icons in their chosen industries.
+Many corporations actually hire individuals overseas after discovering their talent, experience, and educational background.
 Many of these immigrants are given special statuses or key positions since companies find them more qualified than local applicants.

-Knowing about these myths will help remove the fear and apprehension that potential migrates have when planning to move to the United States.
+Knowing about these myths will help remove the fear and apprehension that potential migrants have when planning to move to the United States.